-The dining room and lounge are situated off the main front entrance hallway.
+The lounge and snooker room are situated off the main front entrance hallway.
 Both have double access doorways and are suitable for disabled/wheelchair use.

-The lounge is short pile carpet and the dining room is wooden flooring, both have moveable furniture and can be arranged to suit various needs.
+The snooker room has short pile carpet and the lounge has wooden flooring, both have moveable furniture and can be arranged to suit various needs.
 Breakfast is served in the breakfast room, to the right of the reception area on the ground floor.

 Internal Staircase – Ground to 1st Floor